Turkey steps up Syria strikes, says will defend borders

 World leaders condemned the mortar strike but urged restraint.

-British Foreign Secretary William Hague told Reuters the Turkish response was "understandable" but warned against an escalation, while EU foreign policy chief Catherine Ashton called on Syria to respect the territorial integrity of its neighbours.
+British Foreign Secretary William Hague told Reuters the Turkish response was "understandable" but warned against an escalation, while EU foreign policy chief Catherine Ashton called on Syria to respect the territorial integrity of its neighbors.

 German Chancellor Angela Merkel condemned Syria's actions against Turkey and urged all involved to show "common sense".